joelkim47/Joel-Kimikya/README.md

 Hello there!!👋 I'm Joel Kim
 - I'm a passionated Front-End Web Developer and possess an impresive diversity of skills in tools like HTML5, CSS3, Tailwind, JavaScript, React, TypeScript, Next JS, Canva, Node JS and Nest JS.
 I love exploring new technologies and building innovative projects

-🌱 Currently learning Solidity and orient myself into web3.
+🌱 Currently learning Blockchain technology.

 💼 Open to collaboration on exciting projects.